3 times when it’s helpful to use a recruiter

 1. You undersell yourself

 If you aren’t getting interviews for jobs you know you can do, you are probably underselling yourself.
-Employers don’t always want someone who can already do the job with their eyes closed; they get concerns that someone with too much experience will get bored and move on within an year.
-A recruiter can help identify your strengths and match that to a role that you can do well enough to hit the ground running, but with enough scope to grow.
+Employers don’t always want someone who can already do the job with their eyes closed; this raises concerns that someone with too much experience will get bored and move on within a short time.
+A recruiter can help identify your strengths and match these to a role that you can do well enough to hit the ground running, but with enough scope to grow.

 2. You’re looking for a career change

 It can be ver difficult to convince an employer to take you on when you don’t have direct experience in their field.
-A recruiter can talk with you about what skills you have and why you want to move and can sell your strengths directly to the employer with the correct terminology for the field.
+A recruiter can talk with you about what skills you have and why you want to move.
+They will then be able to sell your strengths directly to the right employer with the correct terminology for the field.

 3. You work in a specialist field